joereddington/Delores/process_calendar.md

   * Add any tasks about appointment to stack (including packing bags)
 * Plan food
   * Look at meals.todo.txt
-  * Check we have the ingredients
+  * Check we have the ingredients and put in boxes in fridge.
 * Plan Exercise
 * Plan social media process time